PVC Roofing - Flat Roof Replacement

 - Can stretch or shrink over time (mostly shrink).
 This causes roof failure.
 It’s not something that usually happens right away, it takes years and years.

-We service all types of flat roofing systems:
+We can perform flat roof replacement services on all types of flat roofing systems:

 - TPO (Thermoplastic Polyolefin)